The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 This guide explains how Research Council studentships work and how you can go about applying for one.
 We’ve also put together a quick list of frequently asked questions about Research Council PhD funding.

 There are seven Research Councils in total, all part of Research Councils UK (RCUK).
-They have a collective budget of around £3 billion. £380 million of this is invested into PhD training every year – making them the UK’s biggest postgraduate funder by far.
+Together, they invest around £380 million into PhD training every year – making them the UK’s biggest postgraduate funder by far.

 Each Council supports research and training in particular areas: